 Below follows a list of the sub-components that constitute this component:

-The Name element MUST contain one instance of a string, which reflects the name of the parameter under consideration.
+The Name element MUST contain one instance of a string, which reflects the name of the paramter under consideration.

 The OPTIONAL Specification element, if present, MUST contain a URI, which points to a specification document describing additional details with respect to the parameter under consideration.